varnerlab/GapFindFill.jl/README.md

 ```

 **Test**.
-To test the GFFJ installation use the following command in `pkg>` mode:
+To test GFFJ installation, use the following command in `pkg>` mode:
 ```julia
 test GFFJ
 ```
-which runs two test examples under [test](https://github.com/varnerlab/GFFJ/tree/master/test) directory.
+which runs two examples under [test](https://github.com/varnerlab/GFFJ/tree/master/test) directory.
-The expected outcomes from this test are illustrated in [Example](https://github.com/varnerlab/GFFJ/blob/master/README.md#example) section.
+The expected outcomes from this test set are illustrated in [Example](https://github.com/varnerlab/GFFJ/blob/master/README.md#example) section.

 **Uninstallation**.
 To delete GFFJ package use the following command in `pkg>` mode: